 One of the biggest difficulties for small PR firms is having enough resources to look as efficient and well-established as larger agencies.
 This applies to individual freelancers through to small-to-medium agencies.
 Therefore, you need to invest in efficient management tools for your business to make it look successful and even larger than it is.
 This will provide you with a solid foundation for success.

 A core team can also comprise formal or informal “partners” in specialized areas, like graphic design, web design, video production, etc. You can call on these individuals to bring their expertise to a client project, thus impressing the client with the size of your resources.

 To keep clients satisfied and even impressed, you need to invest in sufficient resources to produce a fully professional result, just as a larger agency would.
 For instance, these days, a media release may not carry enough impact because journalists are catering to a multimedia audience.
 You need to know how to create visuals, videos, and even interactive content.
-You can use free stock photo sites and use sources like Canva for visual editing.
+You can use free stock photo sites like this list I created of dozens of sources and this list of 34 free sites from Biteable.
+Also, you can use sources like Canva for visual editing.

 When used efficiently, a media database saves you a lot of time, energy, and work.
 Here’s what the tool can offer for finding the right reporter for your pitch, and maximize efficient use of your pressured time.
 An advanced platform gives you advantages of:

 The rise of remote working and its acceptance within corporate culture has led to the invention of many technologies.
 It’s not just about connectivity and communication but about using the best technology to be accessible and to present a professional ‘shop front’ that competes at the highest level.

 Also, you don’t have to spend vast amounts to get the tools your PR firm requires.
 Google offers a variety of free cloud solutions.
 Here are a few examples: